Defined Names

 setScopeToWorkbook | Sets the defined name to be available for the entire workbook |

-const fWorkbook = univerAPI.getActiveWorkbook();
+const fWorkbook = univerAPI.getActiveWorkbook()

 const definedNameBuilder = univerAPI.newDefinedName()